 More compact than its competitors

-You might argue that the S9 and S9+ are competing not with Apple’s extravagant iPhone X, but with the iPhone 8 and 8 Plus models released at the same time last year.
+You might argue that the S9 and S9+ are competing not with Apple’s extravagant iPhone X, but with the iPhone 8 and 8 Plus models which were its contemporaries upon release in 2018.
 That would be fair.
-However, since the S9 and S9+ are Samsung’s flagship models, and they offer comparable specs and features to the X, we feel a flagship to flagship comparison is fair.
+However, since the S9 and S9+ were Samsung’s flagship models at the time, and they offer comparable specs and features to Apple’s former flagship iPhone X, we feel a flagship to flagship comparison is fair.

-The S9 is around £250-£300 cheaper than the iPhone X, and around £50-£80 cheaper than the iPhone 8.
-Considering its exceptional specs and features (more comparable with the X than the 8), we’re calling this a huge win for Samsung.
+A refurbished S9 is around £100 cheaper than a similar iPhone X, and around £30-£40 cheaper than a used iPhone 8 Plus.
+Considering its exceptional specs and features (more comparable with the X than the 8), The Samsung S9 and s9+ offer great value to the used phone buyer.

 Water resistant to 1.5 metre depth for up to 30 minutes (IP68)